gsellator/Telex2000/README.md

 node app.js
 ```

 The result should be visible at the address http://localhost:3030/.

-If you want to deploy this app, have a look at the Gruntfile.
+For more info about deployment, check the 'DEPLOYMENT.md' file.

 ## Example
 My own Little Printer is linked to the following website : http://telex.radio97.fr.
 You can send me 'Thank you' notes or YO me at COLOCPREF but please don't spam me too much :)